Better My City

 Evidence : [Complaint to 311 Toronto]

-Bike Signal Non-Functional for Several Months — Now Functional
+Bike Signal Non-Functional for an Extended Period - Now Functional

 Problem: bike signal not working